rubenwardy/minetest_modding_book/_en/quality/unit_testing.md

 You can now run the tests by opening a terminal in the mod's directory and running `busted .`

-It's important that the api file doesn't create the table itself, as globals in Busted work differently.
+It's important that the API file doesn't create the table itself, as globals in Busted work differently.
 Any variable which would be global in Minetest is instead a file local in busted.
 This would have been a better way for Minetest to do things, but it's too late for that now.